stretchr/testify/README.md

 }

 // TestSomethingElse2 is a third example that shows how you can use
-// the Off method to cleanup handlers and then add new ones. func TestSomethingElse2(t *testing.T) {
+// the Unset method to cleanup handlers and then add new ones. func TestSomethingElse2(t *testing.T) {

   // create an instance of our test object